ciminibb/networks-project-2/README.md

 username, you will be added to the public message board.
 At this point, you navigate the application with a series of commands.
 Type 'HELP' to see them.
 Alternatively, they're described below.
+- Use PUBLICPOST to post in the public message board.
+- Use JOIN to join any, or multiple, of 5 private groups.
+- Use POST to post in a private group.
+- Use GET to get the full contents of a post.
+- Use MEMBERS to see the members in any group you have joined.
+- Use HISTORY to see the recent chat history in any group you have joined.
+- Use LEAVE to leave a group.
+- Use DISCONNECT to disconnect from the server entirely.
+- Use HELP to see these instructions!

 ### Challenges
 The first major challenge we encountered in this project was getting started!
 Much of the